fallcoder/profile-merge/README.md

 4. **Customization:** You can modify the candidate information and additional information in the `candidate` and `info` objects to tailor the script to your specific needs

+# Contributions
+Contributions in the form of suggestions, bug reports, and feature requests are welcome!
+Feel free to open an issue or submit a pull request to improve this project

 # Author
 * Developed by Mouhamed Fall
 * Email : mouhamedfall056@gmail.com